 In an attempt to reduce the airline’s contributions to climate change, United Airlines has introduced the Eco-Skies® CarbonChoice offset sponsorship program.
 The company states, “[W]e’ll purchase carbon offsets on behalf of our customers so all their corporate air travel with us is 100% carbon neutral.”3

-This is an unusual take on the typical carbon footprint tree planting program.
+This is an unusual take on the typical carbon footprint tree planting program like the flying international carbon offset.
 Instead of allowing flyers to offset their own emissions how they would prefer, United Airlines will instead buy the offsets for them.

 Furthermore, offsetting opportunities are restricted to corporate customers.
 Individual flyers who happen to fly for personal trips, or even in business class, are barred from the chance to neutralize their flight’s emissions.